Protect your family with 100% pure life insurance

 If your mortgage is for a period of 20 years, it might be best to purchase a 20-year decreasing term life policy.
 The longer you pay on your mortgage, the lower the amount of life cover will be.
 If you pass away during the term of the policy, the payment will go to your family to help them pay off the loan.

-Difference Between Level Term and Decreasing Term Life Insurance
+Difference Between Level And Decreasing Term Life Insurance

-Let’s make the comparison simple by breaking down the core differences:
+Let’s make the comparison simple by breaking down the core differences between level term and decreasing term plans:

 FeatureLevel Term Life InsuranceDecreasing Term Life Insurance